ouspg/CompSec/Lab6_Digital_Forensics/README.md

 Next to Mallorys computer is ordinary USB-memory stick.
 That stick is securely bagged to the evidence box for later inspection.

 But Mallory has some brutal surprise for digital forensic technician: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
 Technician grabs his drive containing memory dump and runs out of apartment because toxic smoke from melting components is starting to spread fastly.
-Apartment is evacuated fastly and any human casualties are avoided, but Mallorys improvised dead-man-switch - timed incendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine totally unsalvageable.
+Apartment is evacuated in hurry and human casualties are avoided, but Mallorys improvised dead-man-switch - timed incendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine unsalvageable.

 Investigators know that there was so much critical information gone with Mallorys computer, and any hope they have left lies in single memory dump of Mallorys machine and ordinary USB memory stick.